clemenssielaff/notf/pynotf/pynotf/logic.md

 # The Application Logic

 This module contains the relevant classes to build the Application *Logic*.
 We use the term Logic here, because it describes the application behavior in deterministic [if-this-then-that terms](https://en.wikipedia.org/wiki/Logic).
-<br>Whereas the Logic describes behavior in the abstract (as in: "the Logic is valid"), the actual implementation of a particular Logic uses a terms borrowed from signal processing and the design of [electrical circuits](https://en.wikipedia.org/wiki/Electrical_network).
+<br>While the Logic describes behavior in the abstract (as in: "the Logic is valid"), the classes for an actual implementation of a particular Logic use terms borrowed from signal processing and the design of [electrical circuits](https://en.wikipedia.org/wiki/Electrical_network).

 ## Terminology